Galabov93/Javascript30Challenge/README.md

 What I learned from the 30 day challenge.

 Day 1 - Javascript Drum Kit:
-    1) How to use the <audio> tag in HTML and how to play it in JS
+    1) How to use the <audio> tag in HTML and how to play it with JS
-    2) How to cathc a 'transitionend' event and made me research the transition events
+    2) How to catch a 'transitionend' even, which was cool and made me research the transition events as a whole.

 Day 2 - CSS JS Clock:
     1) Using the CSS transform and transition properties
     2) Using the 'rotate(Xdeg)' function in JS